-KCSiE 2021 outlines responsibilities of staff to safeguard pupils.
-In this section, this is broken down into further detail for each group/individual within our trust.
-Trust and Academy colleagues should refer to the Trust's Delegated Accountability Framework for specific details.
+KCSiE outlines responsibilities of staff to safeguard pupils.
+In this section, this is broken down into further detail for each group/individual within our Trust.
+Trust and Academy colleagues should refer to the Trust's Scheme of Delegation (formerly Delegated Accountability Framework) for specific details.

-The Chair of trustees will ensure that:
+The Chair of Trustees will ensure that:

-- A trustee is nominated as the lead trustee with responsibility for safeguarding - The nominated safeguarding trustee is appropriately trained to fulfil this role - Safeguarding features on each meeting agenda - The trust wide safeguarding report is considered at each full board of trustees meeting
+- A trustee is nominated as the lead trustee with responsibility for safeguarding - The nominated safeguarding trustee is appropriately trained to fulfil this role - Safeguarding features on each meeting agenda - The trust wide safeguarding report is considered at each full board of trustees meeting - New trustees receive safeguarding training as part of their induction. - All trustees carry out safeguarding training each year.